 Each theme, as shown in Table 1, except one (Mother's Eyes, which wasn't chosen at all) was approached by three teams of students and the client had the possibility to receive all the applications.
 She chose one application for each theme to work upon with her class of small children for the following weeks, as an experiment on the efficiency.
+The criteria of choosing were: the quality of adapted content, the integration of the information, the tasks, the originality in dealing with the subject.

-The applications provided teaching material as well as games, puzzles, songs and different playful tasks.
+The applications provided teaching material as well as games, puzzles, songs and different playful tasks (see Figure 2).